sunny-moore/git_homework/thoughts.md

 * To Chelsea Stallings, for manifesting me getting into BE in May, and putting up with my endless questions on the same.
 * To Nikki Petersen for her encouragement and advice on starting this journey
 * To my daughter Juice, for being so supportive and helpful and fired up about this big step.

+GitHub is a bit confusing
+I need to slow down when navigating so I don't miss steps.